FilosoferKing/Student_Grade_Table/README.md

 ![Student Grade Table](/img/sgt.png)

+**Description**: The student grade table is an information table listing student names, courses and grades. <br>

+##Features
+*

+##Project Notes
+  * The most fun and challenging aspect of this project was using the offset() function to calculate the position of the red laser in opposition to the Death Star so the laser would not pass the target when it moved forward with each new card match.
+  * I enjoyed using CSS animation to rotate the cards creating the flip motion.
+Since there were two cards stacked creating a back and face, timing was critical in making the flip seemless.
+  * My favorite aspect of the game is the end credit crawl and the fighter jet animation.
+It was a challenge to manipulate the end credit text to have the Star Wars feel to it.
+I also enjoyed animating the fighter jet using jQuery animation to make it feel like it is flying towards you.

 ## Version 0.1
 #### Description
 Version 0.1 is the starting point of the Student Grade Table Project.
 LearningFuze has provided a base structure that